Moorooka

 The level of cultural diversity witnessed in Moorooka was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Moorooka's population showed higher cultural diversity than most local markets, with 26.1% born overseas and 18.8% speaking a language other than English at home.
-Christianity was the predominant religion in Moorooka, comprising 43.1% of its population.
-Islam's representation stood at 2.6%, slightly higher than Greater Brisbane's 2.1%.
+Moorooka had a higher cultural diversity than most local markets, with 26.1% of its population born overseas and 18.8% speaking a language other than English at home.
+Christianity was the predominant religion in Moorooka, comprising 43.1% of the population.
+Islam, however, was overrepresented compared to Greater Brisbane, making up 2.6% versus 2.0%.

 Frequently Asked Questions - Diversity